Archive

 Christian Poll from the Danish Society for Nature Preservation thinks journalists focus too much on CO2 in the public environmental debate.
 According to him, the CO2-focus draws away the attention from other important environmental matters.

-During the international climate conference Beyond Kyoto – addressing the challenges of climate change the global the CO2 emission will be [...]
+During the international climate conference Beyond Kyoto – addressing the challenges of climate change the global the CO2 emission will […]

 Voices: “This conference can help in creating new jobs”